-- threatening to assault an umpire - making inappropriate and deliberate physical contact with an umpire - physically assaulting a player or any other person - committing any other act of violence.
-42.2.2 If such an offence is committed, 42.2.2.1 to 42.2.2.5 shall be implemented.
-42.2.2.1 The umpire shall call Time.
-42.2.2.2 Together the umpires shall summon and inform the offending player's captain that an offence at this Level has occurred.
-42.2.2.3 The umpires shall instruct the captain to remove the offending player immediately from the field of play for the remainder of the match and shall apply the following: 42.2.2.3.1 If the offending player is a fielder, no substitute shall be allowed for him.
+- threatening to assault an umpire • ropriate and deliberate physical contact with an umpire 0 11 saulting a player or any other person ny other act of violence. • nce is committed, 42.2.2.1 to 42.2.2.5 shall be implemented.
+The umpire shall call Time.
+Together the umpires shall summon and inform the offending ain that an offence at this Level has occurred.
+The umpires shall instruct the captain to remove the offending diately from the field of play for the remainder of the match and ne following: 42.2.2.3.1 If the offending player is a fielder, no substitute shall be allowed for him.
 He is to be recorded as Retired - out at the commencement of any subsequent innings in which his team is the batting side.
 42.2.2.3.2 If a bowler is suspended mid-over, then that over must be completed by a different bowler, who shall not have bowled the previous over nor shall be permitted to bowl the next over.
 42.2.2.3.3 If the offending player is a batsman he is to be recorded as Retired - out in the current innings, unless he has been dismissed under any of clauses 32 to 39, and at the commencement of any subsequent innings in which his team is the batting side.
 If no further batsman is available to bat, the innings is completed.
 42.2.2.4 As soon as practicable, the umpire shall: - award 5 Penalty runs to the opposing team - signal the Level 4 penalty to the scorers - call Play.
 42.2.2.5 The umpires shall then report the matter to the ICC Match Referee under the ICC Code of Conduct.
-42.3 Captain refusing to remove a player from the field 42.3.1 If a captain refuses to carry out an instruction under 42.2.2.3, the umpires shall invoke clause 16.3 (Umpires awarding a match).
-42.3.2 If both captains refuse to carry out instructions under 42.2.2.3 in respect of the same incident, the umpires shall instruct the players to leave the field.
-The match is not concluded as in clause 12.9 and there shall be no result under clause 16.

-42.4 Additional points relating to Level 4 offences

-- 42.4.1 If a player, while acting as wicket-keeper, commits a Level 4 offence, clause 24.1.2 shall not apply, meaning that only a nominated player may keep wicket, even if another fielder becomes injured or ill and is replaced by a substitute. - 42.4.2 A nominated player who has a substitute will also suffer the penalty for any Level 4 offence committed by the substitute.
+Captain ref using to remove a player from the field uses to carry out an instruction under 42.2.2.3, the umpires shall 16.3 (Umpires awarding a match). same incident, s refuse to carry out instructions under 42.2.2.3 in respect of the the umpires shall instruct the players to leave the field.
+The match ed as in clause 12.9 and there shall be no result under clause 16. making inapp physically as: committing an If such an offer 42.2.2.1 42.2.2.2 player's capt 42.2.2.3 player immershall apply the 42.2.2.4 42.2.2.4 42.2.2.5 Captain refinition of the same incident, same inci 42.4 Additional points relating to Level 4 offences -------- --- --- 42.4.1 I2.4.1 If a player, while acting as wicket-keeper, commits a Level 4 offence, cla 24.1.2 shall not apply, meaning that only a nominated player may keep win even if another fielder becomes injured or ill and is replaced by a substitute.
+Note: Under the Level 4 offence if a wicket keeper is suspended, a substitute shall not b permitted to keep wickets.
+One of the nominated members of the team must act as wicke keeper.
+This applies even though the substitute could be brought in for another player whether the team of the team of the team of the substitute could be brought in for another player whether the team of team of the team of the team of the team of the team of team 42.4.2 A nominated player who has a substitute will also suffer the penalty for any Level 4 offence committed by the substitute.
 However, only the substitute will be reported under clause 42.2.2.5.